 FERGUSON, Mo.
-(AP) — Police and protesters are again in a tense standoff in Ferguson, Missouri, more than a week after an unarmed black teenager was shot and killed by a white police officer.
+(AP) — Protests are continuing in Ferguson, Missouri, over the fatal shooting of a black teenager by a white police officer.

 A demonstration quickly deteriorated Sunday night when marchers pushed toward one end of a street.
 Police tried to push them back by firing tear gas while shouting over a bullhorn that the protest was no longer peaceful.
 Many of the marchers retreated, but a group of about 100 stood defiantly about two blocks away until getting hit by another volley.